 skip to Main Content

 I often wonder what keeps Kriya Master Per H. Wibe going.
-Forty years of unimaginable hard work to achieve silence.
-What motivates him to meditate day and night?
-Why is he never bored or tired?
-I’ve seen him living alone in one room for many days without television, phone, books, or any other person around.
-Yet he glows with bliss.
+Forty years of unimaginable dedication to achieve silence—what fuels such commitment?
+What motivates him to meditate day and night without ever growing bored or tired?

-He replied sweetly, “It is not something that I can simply give you by putting my hand on your head.
-I can support you if you make efforts and practice sincerely.”
+He smiled gently.
+“It is not something I can give you by simply placing my hand on your head.
+I can support you, but the effort and practice must come from you.”

-I asked him how to keep myself motivated all the time.
+I then asked him how to stay motivated all the time.

-Later, I kept thinking about how to create that kind of interest in myself.
-One day, while serving soup to my daughter, I realized it had never been easy to develop good eating habits in her.
-It was quite a challenging task.
-In the early years, to introduce a new vegetable, soup, or fruit, I would tell her, “You don’t have to eat the whole thing.
-Just taste a little—maybe a spoonful, a piece, or a bite.”
-No more expectations.
-It took many months and years to develop a new taste in her.
+One day, while serving soup to my daughter, I found an answer.
+Teaching her good eating habits hadn’t been easy.
+Introducing a new vegetable, soup, or fruit was often met with resistance.
+I would gently encourage her, saying, “You don’t have to eat the whole thing.
+Just taste a little—maybe a spoonful, a bite, or a piece.
+No more than that.”

 This Post Has 6 Comments